011113-BigData/Spring2022/index.md

 ### Lecture

-Tue, Thu at 9:00‐10:30 am KST via Real-time Webex
+Tue, Thu at 9:00‐10:30 am KST via *Hybrid class: Online Real-time Webex & Offline class at B209, starting May 3rd till the end of the semester*

 ### Office hours